SLO | EN

 Content (Syllabus outline)

-1.Introduction to sustainability accounting - definition of sustainability accounting - connection of corporate sustainability, and sustainability accounting and sustainability reporting 2.Enviromental accounting - environmental aspects of business - definition of environmental accounting and environmental management accounting - the environmental management accounting framework - systems and methods of environmental management accounting 3.Social accounting - social aspects of businesses - definition of social accounting and social management accounting - the social management accounting framework 4.Sustainability reporting - frameworks for sustainability reporting - sustainability international accounting standards - contents of sustainability reporting - procedures and formats of sustainability reporting
+1.Introduction to sustainability accounting - definition of sustainability accounting - connection of corporate sustainability, and sustainability accounting and sustainability reporting 2.Enviromental accounting - environmental aspects of business - definition of environmental accounting and environmental management accounting - the environmental management accounting framework - systems and methods of environmental management accounting 3.Social accounting - social aspects of businesses - definition of social accounting and social management accounting - the social management accounting framework 4.Sustainability reporting - frameworks for sustainability reporting - sustainability international accounting standards - contents of sustainability reporting - procedures and formats of sustainability reporting * An invited guest/lecturer from abroad will be included in the implementation.

 Learning and teaching methods